woman pouring tea japanese tea ceremony

 How Do You Take Yours?

-red mug that says keep calm and carry on So while my wife puts her teabag in first, lets it steep, then removes the teabag (she is horrified at how Americans leave the teabag sitting in the mug while they drink their tea) and then puts in her milk and sugar, there are some schools of thought that posit you should put the "Milk In First."
+So while my wife puts her teabag in first, lets it steep, then removes the teabag (she is horrified at how Americans leave the teabag sitting in the mug while they drink their tea) and then puts in her milk and sugar, there are some schools of thought that posit you should put the “Milk In First.”

 There really is no secret to making the best cup of tea, and there is no science behind whether you should; floss, brush, rinse or brush, floss, rinse.
 When you come in for your hygiene recall, Karey, Mindy and Angie always finish your appointment with floss; however, at home I floss, brush and rinse.
 Honestly, as long as you are doing these things daily, I am not going to micromanage the order in which you do it!